gtwy/IPv6forDuckDNS/README.md

 * working internet connection w/ dns resolution

 # Installation
-1. Run ./autoconfig-duckdns6.sh
+1. Run **./autoconfig-duckdns6.sh**
-   1. Type your site subdomain (do not enter ".duckdns.org")
+   * Type your site subdomain.
+(Do not enter ".duckdns.org.")
-   1. Paste your DuckDNS token (watch for trailing whitespace)
+   * Paste your DuckDNS token.
+(Watch for trailing whitespace.)
-   1. If behind NAT, you'll be asked to enter an IPv4 service.
+   * If behind NAT, you'll be asked to enter an IPv4 service.
 If you are unsure, just press Enter.
 1. The curl request should return OK when Connecting to Duck DNS.
-   1. "K0" is an official error code from DuckDNS - check your subdomain and token
+   *  "K0" is an official error code from DuckDNS - check your subdomain and token
-   1. If you get any other output, something is broken. *See prerequisites.*
+   * If you get any other output, something is broken. *See prerequisites.*
 1. The script will automatically save your configuration in ~/ and create a cron job.
 1. Check your crontab to make sure the service has been set.